semaphoreci/semaphore/docs/docs/reference/pipeline-yaml.md

 The defined configuration values have the same syntax as the ones defined on the [`task`](#task) or a [`jobs`](#jobs) level and are applied to all the tasks and jobs in a pipeline.

 In the case of `prologue` and `env_vars` the global values, i.e. values from `global_job_config`, are exported first, and those defined on a task level thereafter.
-This allows for overriding of global values for the specific task, if the need arises.
+This allows for the overriding of global values for the specific task if the need arises.

 In the case of `epilogue`, the order of exporting is reversed, so, for example, one can first perform specific cleanup commands before global ones.

 `secrets` are simply merged since order plays no role here.

-In the case of the `priority`, the global values are added at the end of the list of priorities, and their conditions defined on the job level.
+In the case of the `priority`, the global values are added at the end of the list of priorities, and their conditions are defined at the job level.
 This allows for job-specific priorities to be evaluated first, and only if none of them match will the global values be evaluated and used.

 ```yaml title="Example"
 version: "v1.0"